mackeper/SeshMgr.nvim/README.md

 # Usage :computer:

 Manually save and load sessions using [commands](#commands-keyboard) or use [telescope](#telescope-telescope) to manage sessions.
-By default, autosave is enabled to save the session when exiting neovim.
+By default, autosave is enabled to save the session when exiting Neovim.
 This can be disabled in the [configuration](#configuration-wrench).

 ## Commands :keyboard: